Rali Mampeule: Career

-Rali, started in 2001 as a street hawker selling boerewors rolls while studying a Bachelor of Commerce degree through UNISA.
-He then met estate agent Paul Everitt, son of Charles Everitt the founder of Chas Everitt International property group who then assisted him to start his career in real estate as a real estate agent assistant at Chas Everitt International Property Group in Brynston, Johannesburg later that year and in 2004, he acquired a Chas Everitt franchise in Midrand, South Africa, making him the first black real estate top executive in South African history.
+Rali started his career in 2001 as a street hawker selling boerewors rolls while studying a Bachelor of Commerce degree through UNISA.
+He then met estate agent Paul Everitt, son of Charles Everitt, the founder of Chas Everitt International property group, who then assisted him to start his career as a real estate agent assistant at Chas Everitt International Property Group in Brynston, Johannesburg later that year.
+In 2004, he acquired a Chas Everitt franchise in Midrand, making him the first black real estate top executive in South African history.
+Rali was a contributor to the South African Property Transformation Charter in 2006.

-In 2005 Nedbank awarded Rali Mampeule with the Young Lion Award and the Property Professional of the Year Award in the following year 2006/2007.
-Rali was a contributor to the South African Property Transformation Charter in 2006 and in 2008, he was awarded the African Heritage Society (AHS) Emerging Entrepreneur of the Year.

-Rali Mampeule founded South African Housing and Infrastructure Fund in 2019 to assist the South African government in addressing the country's housing deficit, the fund is currently valued at $1 Billion and has sat at the Real Estate Industry Regulator the Estate Agents Affairs Board (EAAB).
-In 2019, Mampeule became the first South African to join the Forbes Real Estate Council.
+Rali Mampeule founded South African Housing and Infrastructure Fund in 2019 to assist the South African government in addressing the country's housing deficit.
+The fund is currently valued at $1 Billion.
+He has sat at the Real Estate Industry Regulator the Estate Agents Affairs Board (EAAB).
+In 2019, Rali became the first South African to join the Forbes Real Estate Council.
 He was appointed chairman of the University of Johannesburg Research Center (SMaCT) in April 2022.